prof18/marcogomiero.com/content/posts/2025/bug-hunting-story.md

 	)
 ```

 After a search in the issues of the library, I found something similar!
 An issue that was closed because the problem could not be reproduced, both on  [JetBrains](https://github.com/Kotlin/kotlinx-datetime/issues/402) and [Google](https://issuetracker.google.com/issues/351858994) sides.
-But now [a reproducer is available](https://github.com/prof18/DateTimeR8IssueRepro).
+But now [there's a reproducer!](https://github.com/prof18/DateTimeR8IssueRepro).

 Apparently, the issue could be that R8 removes classes that are backing some properties with delegation.